 This is a coffee shop, not a diner.
 Big difference.
-Diners have the trappings of railroad dining cars including lots of stainless steel paneling.
+Diners have design trappings of railroad passenger cars including lots of stainless steel paneling.
 There are very few diners in Manhattan; there is a greater number of coffee shops, even old examples like Neil’s.

 Formica counter, booths, stools, no unfunctional stainless steel, egg creams, hamburgers, tuna/chicken/egg salad sandwiches, ‘Jumberjack’ breakfast — pancakes with two eggs and choice of ham, bacon or sausage — and a great outdoor neon sign.